YuhuaJiang2002/YuhuaJiang2002.github.io/_pages/about.md

 Welcome to my homepage!
 I earned my Bachelor’s degree with honors from Tsien Excellence in Engineering Program, Tsinghua University in June 2024, under the guidance of Prof. <a href="https://scholar.google.com/citations?user=_VDYtKMAAAAJ&hl=en&oi=ao" style="text-decoration: none;">Feifei Gao</a>.

+My research interests lie broadly in generative AI and multimodal learning.
 I have been focusing on generating visible modalities from invisible wireless signals.
-My research interests lie broadly in generative AI and multimodal learning.
+I am open to other topics as well.
+Feel free to shoot me an email if you’d like to chat!

 Recent News